Giselle: Choreography

 Jean Coralli and Jules Perrot choreographed the original version of Giselle.
 Perrot and Carlotta Grisi were lovers and, consequently, Perrot designed all of her dances and pantomime.
 Everyone in the Paris dance world knew that Perrot had created Grisi's dances and Coralli admitted it, but Perrot was given no official credit in the printed materials such as posters and programs.
 This was most likely done to prevent Perrot from collecting royalties on the ballet.
-Perrot liked bold touches and planned several rapid aerial swoops on wires in Act II for Giselle.
+Perrot liked bold touches and planned several rapid aerial swoops on wires in act 2 for Giselle.
 Grisi was afraid of these swoops, therefore a stage hand was brought in to test them.
 He crashed face-first into the scenery and the swoops were dropped.

 Cyril Beaumont writes that Giselle is made up of two elements: dance and mime.
-Act I features short mimed scenes, he points out, and episodes of dancing which are fused with mime.
-In Act II, mime has become fused entirely with dance.
+Act 1 features short mimed scenes, he points out, and episodes of dancing which are fused with mime.
+In act 2, mime has become fused entirely with dance.
 He indicates that the choreographic vocabulary is composed of a small number of simple steps: